robbintt/outlines/references/kali_vm_setup.md

 ### Attacker VM

+The VM can be ssh'd into from the host.
+It's got a DHCP IP on 192.168.56.0/24.

+#### Setting up the attacker vm for native terminal (no virtualbox window)

+1. Install sshd and set it up.
+2. Make sure root can login with a password
+3. From host: `ssh root@192.168.1.<D>`
+    - you should just have to accept the host key and give the password: `toor`

 I set up kali linux light `.ova` file as my attacker machine.
 It seems to work just like an `ovm` machine (you import it as an appliance in VirtualBox.

 - username: root